nathan13331/Image-Processing-course-project/README.md

-Here's a README file for the scripts `training_model`, `gen_adversarial_images`, and `gen_transformed_images`.
-This README will provide an overview of each script, how to use them, and their respective command-line arguments.
 # CIFAR-10 ResNet Training and Adversarial Example Generation

 This repository contains scripts for training ResNet models on the CIFAR-10 dataset, generating adversarial examples, and applying various image transformations to test the model robustness.